You’ve long dreamed of installing some seriously statement-making chandeliers in your home.

 Whether you want to accent your dining room with a stunning crystal chandelier, find the right lighting for your staircase or foyer, or want to liven up any other room in your home, you want to make certain you find the perfect piece.

-But what type and cut of crystal is right for you, and what is the best way to care for your chandelier?
+But what type and cut of the crystal are right for you, and what is the best way to care for your chandelier?
 Above all, how can you find a crystal that gives you the sparkle you deserve?

 Keep on reading this post to find out.